Inquiry Question 1: How do machine learning systems work?

 Describe the basic structure of a neural network, including neurons, layers, weights, activation functions and training by backpropagation

-A focused answer to the HSC Software Engineering Module 3 dot point on neural networks.
-Neurons, layers, weights, activation functions, forward pass, backpropagation, the worked example, and the traps markers look for.
+A full study guide to the HSC Software Engineering Module 3 dot point on neural networks: neurons, layers, weights, activation functions, an owned network figure, forward pass and backpropagation, worked numeric examples and graded practice.

 Have a quick question?
 Jump to the Q&A page